 There are several options available to make getting around a breeze on Rottnest Island.

-Manual wheelchairs are available to borrow (with a small bond payable) from the Visitor Centre.
+Wheelchairs and Walkers are available to borrow (with a small bond payable) from the Visitor Centre.

 - Electric scooters (Gophers)